ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 ![GitHub Logo](https://github.com/ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/blob/main/8.png)

-Overall, the confusion matrix suggests that there is minimal misclassification and confusion between multiple classes.
-From the confusion matrix: These were observed:
+ From the confusion matrix: These are the observations

 - Ambulance: The model correctly predicted 6 samples as ambulance, while misclassifying 4 as bus, 9 as car, and 1 as motocycle.
 - Bicycle: The model correctly predicted 41 samples as bicycle, while misclassifying 2 as car and 7 as motorcycle.
 This suggests a good performance in identifying bicycle, with relatively minor confusion.